Kura Sushi USA (KRUS) 28th Annual ICR Conference 2026 summary

 28th Annual ICR Conference 2026 summary

-Operating 83 units across 22 states and D.C., leveraging scale for competitive advantage and automation with a conveyor belt system.
+Operating 83 units across 22 states and D.C., leveraging automation and a conveyor belt system for efficiency and differentiation.

-Targeting expansion to over 300 units in the U.S., growing at a 20% annual rate.
+Targeting expansion to over 300 units in the U.S., with a 20% annual unit growth rate.

-Increasing invitations to high-quality new developments, with landlords offering more tenant improvement allowances, keeping net build costs stable at $2.5 million per unit.
+Landlord relationships have improved, leading to better site opportunities and increased tenant improvement allowances, keeping net build costs stable at $2.5 million per unit.

 Financial performance and margin outlook

-Recent quarters saw high-quality growth driven by both increased traffic and higher ticket sizes, aided by successful limited-time offers and IP campaigns.
+Recent quarters saw strong traffic and ticket-driven growth, especially in November and December, attributed to successful limited-time offers and IP campaigns.

-Restaurant-level margin guidance is 18% for fiscal 2026, with a path to approach 20% in fiscal 2027 through pricing, robotics, insurance improvements, and reduced cannibalization.
+Fiscal 2026 restaurant-level margin guidance is 18%, with expectations to approach 20% in fiscal 2027 through pricing, robotics, and improved insurance structure.

-Robotic dishwashers being installed in the back half of fiscal 2026, expected to improve margins by 50 basis points and reduce labor needs.
+Robotic dishwashers, developed by the parent company, will be installed in the back half of fiscal 2026, expected to improve margins by 50 basis points.

 Latest events from Kura Sushi USA